 There are genetic tests, anti-aging tests, and many other types of test that differ significantly from traditional tests.
 However, that may only tell you that you are normal even though you don’t feel well.
 Measuring cortisol, the stress hormone in saliva is a good indicator of how stressed you are and it can be elevated even if you think you are not stressed or have a physical, hormonal or nutritional stress.

 What is functional medicine from an interpretation perspective?

 Generally, labs come with a reference range of what is “normal for your age.”
-However, the range of normal is wide and if you are on either end of the spectrum you may not be optimal.
-When looking at the lab values, a functional medicine physician can pick up abnormalities sooner and help you achieve optimal ranges where you function much better.
-For example, it is normal to have low estrogen during menopause, but if it is causing hot flashes and interferes with your sleep, causing fatigue, it is not optimal and can be normalized with hormone replacement therapy.
+However, the range of normal is wide.
+Moreover, if you are on either end of the spectrum you may not be optimal.
+When looking at the lab values, a functional medicine physician can pick up abnormalities sooner.
+Therefore, help you achieve optimal ranges where you function much better.
+For example, it is normal to have low estrogen during menopause.
+Although, if it is causing hot flashes and interferes with your sleep, causing fatigue, it is not optimal.
+Furthermore, can be normalized with hormone replacement therapy.

-In trying to answer the question of what is functional medicine, I hope you gained an understanding that it is a holistic approach that covers all bases and integrates all of your systems as well as the mind, body, and spirit.
+I hope you gained an understanding that a Functional Doctor is someone who treats with a holistic approach.
+Therefore, they covers all bases and integrates all of your systems as well as the mind, body, and spirit.
 If you want to know more, you can read about my services as a functional medicine doctor.
 You can also contact us today to schedule a consultation.